 Do you want to double-down on content marketing for your small business?
 Small teams need to find creative ways to work smarter, not harder.
 A quality versus quantity approach might be your best strategy for content marketing.

 When it comes to blogging, many small businesses fall into one of two categories.
 Some businesses believe adding an occasional news announcement will increase customer engagement.
 Others think a business blog requires a continuous stream of "10 Ways to do XYZ" articles.
 Nothing could be further from the truth.
-Creating content is challenging for small businesses, but quality content produces long-lasting results.
+Creating content is challenging for small businesses, but learning how to write great content produces long-lasting results.

-Keep reading to learn about sensible small business content marketing and key reasons to invest in your blog.
+Keep reading to learn sensible small business content marketing strategies and key reasons to invest in your blog.

 What is Small Business Content Marketing?